 We regularly defend tax fraud cases, including a large number involving allegations of carbon credit fraud.
 One of the carbon credit fraud cases we were involved in led to the government changing the rules regarding VAT and carbon credits.

-Despite such government action, the issue is still very much a live one.
+Despite such government action, the issue is still very much alive.
 Carbon credits and the tax arrangements surrounding them still carry the risk of fraud.

 That first City of London Police case contained the features that have been present in many carbon credit fraud cases that have followed: the recruitment of staff to sell shares of little or no value, charging hugely-inflated prices for them, trying to convey an image of respectability and business knowledge and often operating abroad so as to be out of the jurisdiction of the Financial Conduct Authority (FCA).